We believe that football is the most powerful tool in the world for inspiring young people to achieve their goals.

 Joseph is one of our founding members of FBB, and went on our first ever tour to the Middle East in 2009.
 He then went on to become project lead for the 2011 Tour to Egypt, Jordan and Palestine before delivering his first FBB Schools session in 2014.
 He works on engaging key influencers in education and inequality and on expanding FBB’s policy capacity.
 In addition he’s helping to develop and deliver the FBB Curriculum.

-Bruk Abdu: Head of Film Making, Attacking Midfield
+Bruk Abdu: Senior Practitioner, Attacking Midfield

 “I joined Football Beyond Borders because it combined my passion for football with my interest in development.
 I grew up in south London and I felt there was something I could contribute towards my community through this unique and innovative organisation.”